What is a laryngopharyngeal reflux test?

 There is some preparation required before your arrival at the clinic.
 This preparation involves stopping certain medication and fasting.
 Please see our patient information leaflet for full details.

-The recording device used in this test will measure any reflux you get over this period and how it relates to your symptoms.
+The recording device used in this test will measure the acidity of your throat over the course of the test, and how this relates to your symptoms.

 Following your test, your data will be analysed, and results written up into a report.
 The report will be sent to both you and your referring consultant/doctor, who will explain the results to you in a follow-up consultation.